clef/frontend-styleguide/README.md

 # Clef's Front-end Styleguide

-Here are some CSS and HTML best practices to use and consult when writing new CSS at Clef.
+Here are some CSS and HTML best practices to consider when writing new CSS at Clef.

 ## Semantics